 11. Indestructible flags exist

 Historically, enemies of the United States have burned or defaced our flag to make a statement.
 (That’s why messing with the flag is a really, really bad idea, even if it’s not illegal!)
 To protect defaced flags from being used as a propaganda tool by enemies, a Green Beret veteran has designed an all but indestructible flag.
 Made out of kevlar and Nomex, the new materials ensure the flag can’t be burned or torn while still allowing it to fly naturally.
-Here’s how to order your Firebrand Flag today (and the first 150 WATM readers to order get off and free shipping – a additional savings!)
+Here’s how to order your Firebrand Flag today.

 12. Using the American flag in burial ceremonies isn’t just for veterans